Bounded-Abstention Pairwise Learning to Rank: Additional results

-We showcase here an example of the erratic behaviour of the entropy baseline. \cref{fig:example_entropy} provides the plots for the estimated density functions over \texttt{MQ2007} Fold 1 calibration set for both entropy and \BALToR{}.
-On the one hand, we can observe that the shapes of the density functions differ when using the BT model, thus the entropy-baseline fails to correctly detect pairs to abstain on.
-On the other hand, when using TM model, the entropy's distribution is similar to \BALToR{}'s, thus achieving similar results.
-We argue this pattern occurs as the BT model tends to provide predicted probabilities that are less peaked, hence increasing the overall entropy.

-\paragraph{Additional Results} We provide here the additional results for $(i)$ coverage (\cref{fig:COVresTM}) and $SelRate$ (\cref{fig:1v2SR}) when using the TM model and the XGBoost ranker; $(ii)$ for all the metrics when using the CatBoost and LightGBM implementations of ranking (\cref{fig:AccRes_lgbm}-\cref{fig:cat_res_SRA_entropy}).
-Overall results are comparable, with small difference among the different implementations.
+The additional results for $(i)$ $SelRate$ when using \BALToRe{} and \BALToRm{} based on the XGBoost ranker; $(ii)$ for all the metrics when using the CatBoost and LightGBM implementations of ranking can be found in the Supplementary Material at the following link \url{https://github.com/Ambress92/Bounded-Abstention-LTR}..
+Overall results are comparable, with a small difference among the different implementations.